About Us

 It is one of the ten most common cancers in the UK.

 Over 20,500 people in the UK are diagnosed each year.
-Bladder cancer has a high mortality rate.
-Bladder cancer has the highest recurrence rate of any known cancer - up to 80%.
-It can affect all ages, both men and women.
+Bladder cancer has a high mortality rate and it has the highest recurrence rate of any known cancer - up to 80%.
+It can affect all ages, both men and women, although it is more common in those over 55.
 Diagnosis can often be late, particularly in women.

 Despite this, bladder cancer is the only top 10 cancer where rates of prognosis are getting worse.
 It is the most expensive cancer for the NHS to treat (costing £65million annually) yet it only got 0.6% (in 2013-2014) of dedicated research funding.